Suffix

-In linguistics, a suffix is an affix which is placed after the stem of a word.
+In linguistics, a suffix is an affix which is placed after the stem and the prefix of a word.
 Common examples are case endings, which indicate the grammatical case of nouns and adjectives, and verb endings, which form the conjugation of verbs.

 Suffixes can carry grammatical information (inflectional endings) or lexical information (derivational/lexical suffixes).
 Inflection changes the grammatical properties of a word within its syntactic category.
 Derivational suffixes fall into two categories: class-changing derivation and class-maintaining derivation.

 Particularly in the study of Semitic languages, suffixes are called affirmatives, as they can alter the form of the words.
 In Indo-European studies, a distinction is made between suffixes and endings (see Proto-Indo-European root).

 A word-final segment that is somewhere between a free morpheme and a bound morpheme is known as a suffixoid or a semi-suffix (e.g., English -like or German -freundlich "friendly").